Rufus31415/Simple-WebXR-Unity/README.md

 All sample builds can be dowloaded as a zip file from here : [⏬ https://github.com/Rufus31415/rufus31415.github.io/tree/master/webxr](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/Rufus31415/rufus31415.github.io/tree/master/webxr)

 # Compilation
 The project must be compiled in WebGL, otherwise SimpleWebXR will has no effect.
-I've noticed that big scenes like MRTK don't work on mobile anymore when compiled with Unity 2019.4.
-That's why I recommend Unity 2018.4.
-I haven't dug into the reason yet.
+You can use the "Demo" WebGL template that is provided, but you can also use de Default one.
+The project has been tested with Unity 2018.4 and Unity 2020.3.

 # Runtime
 When compiled as a WebGL app, if the browser is WebXR compatible, it will display a "Start AR" or "Start VR" button on your canvas.